GChristensen/enso-portable/readme.md

 3. Change the current directory to where you want to store the copy of the certificate file (appcert.cer).
 4. Execute the following command to create a self-issued digital certificate:

-`makecert -r -pe -n "CN=Application Certificate - For Use on This Machine Only" -ss PrivateCertStore appcert.cer`
+`makecert -r -pe -n "CN=Enso Application Certificate - For Use on This Machine Only" -ss PrivateCertStore appcert.cer`

 5. Import the certificate to the trusted root store with the following command: